Does climate change boost tornado activity?

 It could be more likely that the increasing trend in tornado occurrences is due to better observations and better Doppler radar.
 In other words, more people either seeing them or detecting them with technology.

-In fact, when you eliminate the weaker tornadoes from the record, the upward trend flattens out, signaling that the weaker tornadoes were simply being missed or underreported in the past, but now are being detected.
+In fact, when you eliminate the weaker tornadoes from the record, the upward trend flattens out, signaling that weaker tornadoes that were simply being missed or underreported in the past are now being detected.

 It also should be noted that there is not likely a trend in tornado intensity, either.
 If you look at the record, it may seem like tornadoes are actually getting slightly weaker.
-But that’s more likely due to changes in the techniques of rating tornadoes over the years, and methods which overrepresented the strength of tornadoes in the past.
+But that’s more likely because of changes in the techniques of rating tornadoes over the years and methods that overrepresented the strength of tornadoes in the past.

 The overarching theme, when looking at past tornadoes, is that the record is questionable and subjective, thus it is hard to glean certainty on trends on tornado number and intensity.